Ann Burley and my other Burley ancestors

 My 6th great-grandparents.

 His father died when he was a young boy, in 1707, and he must’ve spent some years supporting his mother.
-This might explain why he married later in life, in 1739.
-His bride was Frances Hutchins and they wed at West Kingsdown in Kent, although Frances was said to be from Limpsfield and John from nearby Oxted, both in Surrey.
-Quite why they married there, or what had led John to move from his home in Chiddingstone to live in the neighbouring county, remains a mystery.
-It may be that this is where Frances was born but I’ve yet to find a baptism record for her.
+This might explain why he married later in life, on 29 January 1739.
+His bride was Frances Hutchins and they wed at St Edmund King Church in West Kingsdown, Kent, although Frances was said to be from Limpsfield and John from nearby Oxted, both in Surrey.
+Quite why they married there, or what had led John to move from his home in Chiddingstone to live in the neighbouring county, remains unclear but it may be that West Kingsdown was where Frances was born or brought up.
+I’ve yet to find a baptism record for her.

-John’s wife Frances had died in 1771 and was buried in Limpsfield on 22 December.
-The burial record describes her only as the wife of John Burley and doesn’t even give her name.
+John’s wife Frances had died in 1771 and been buried in Limpsfield on 22 December.
+The burial record described her only as the wife of John Burley and didn’t even give her name.

 • Frances Burley (1742-????), my 5th great-grand aunt.
-Frances was born in 1742 and baptised at St Peter’s Church in Limpsfield, Surrey, on 15 August that year.
-She is referred to in her father’s will, dated 1773, the beneficiary of £1 1s.
-No mention is made of her being married (unlike her sister Mary below).
+Frances was baptised at St Peter’s Church in Limpsfield, Surrey, on 15 August 1742.
+She was referred to in her father’s will, dated 1773, the beneficiary of £1 1s.
+No mention was made of her being married (unlike her sister Mary).
 I’ve not found references to her after the will.

 • John Burley (1746-1796), my 5th great-grandfather.
 His details are above.

-• Richard Burley (1748-1788?), my 5th great-grand uncle.
+• Richard Burley (1748-1789?), my 5th great-grand uncle.
 Richard was baptised at St Peter’s Church in Limpsfield, Surrey, on 21 July 1748.
-He is listed as a voter in the poll books for Limpsfied in 1774, then married Mary Brett by licence in the village on 28 March 1776, described in the document as a carpenter.
-A Richard Burley was buried in the village on 18 September 1788 but this could be another family member.
-The confusion is that land tax and other records continue to show a Richard Burley as an owner and occupier of land in the village late into the 1790s.
-I have no record of Mary’s death.
+He was listed as a voter in the poll books for Limpsfied in 1774, then married Mary Brett by licence in the village on 28 March 1776, described in the document as a carpenter.
+Mary had been baptised in Limpsfield on 7 January 1753, the daughter of Thomas.
+Her mother’s name wasn’t recorded but was probably Elizabeth based on Thomas’s marriage in the village in 1744.
+A Richard Burley was buried in the village on 18 September 1789 but this could have been another family member.
+The confusion is that land tax and other records continued to show a Richard Burley as an owner and occupier of land in the village late into the 1790s.
+I have found no record of Mary’s death and no record of them having had any children.

 • Elizabeth Burley (1750-????), my 5th great-grand aunt.
 Elizabeth was born in 1750 and baptised at St Peter’s Church in Limpsfield, Surrey, on 30 September that year.
 She was still alive when her father, who died in 1774, wrote his will as she was the beneficiary of £10.
 I’ve not traced her beyond this.